m-lab/signal-searcher/README.md

 attributes for the test environment and for the measured values that were recorded.
 In data mining there is the concept of a [data cube](datacube): a hypercube where each dimension corresponds to a piece of the key specifying a data value.
-To create a signal, you must either specify an operation for every key dimension in the data cube.
+To create a signal, you must specify an operation for every key dimension in the data cube.
 That is, for every dimension you must "transform" (apply an operation to each data value that e.g. aligns timestamps, transforms IPs to ASNs, or buckets data), "roll up" (combine all data along the